 National Association of Insurance Commissioners (NAIC) Principles on Long-Term Care Reduced Benefit Options Presented in Policyholder Notification Materials

+This document is intended to establish consistent high-level guiding principles for long-term care reduced benefit options presented in policyholder notification materials.
+These principles are guidance and do not carry the weight of law or impose any legal liability.

+Recognizing that each component outlined in these principles will not apply in all circumstances:

-RECOMMENDS that insurance companies adhere to these fundamental principles.
+RECOMMENDS that insurance companies recognize to these fundamental principles.

 CALLS ON all insurance companies to consider the following principles in communicating reduced benefit options available to consumers in the event of a rate increase.

 UNDERLINES the following principles are complementary and should be considered as a whole.

+ENCOURAGES flexibility in determining the information that is appropriate for the

+policies subject to the rate increase and in the consumers’ best interest.

 Filing Rate Action Letters